Skip to content

 At Palma and Afungi level, communities, including leaders and community structures, and civil society are updated on a monthly basis on the grievance mechanism and the resolution of complaints.
 During the updates, information such as the type of grievances, noticeable trends if any, and issues are discussed.
 This regular update allows for discussion and exchange, keeping in mind due respect for confidentiality.
 Individual complainants are kept up to date on progress with the resolution of their complaints on an ongoing basis.

-To complement the community-focused SEP, we have also developed a Civil Society Organization/Non-Government Organization Engagement Plan.
-The CSO/NGO Engagement Plan addresses CSO/NGO engagement at the national, provincial and district levels.
-At the national and provincial levels CSO/NGO engagement occurs on a one-on-one basis as well as through periodic update meetings.
-In Palma, the project seeks to have monthly meetings with the Palma Civil Society Platform.
-These engagements reflect the importance of CSOs/NGOs as project stakeholders and our commitment to transparent, regular engagement the throughout project construction phase.
+To complement the community-focused SEP, we have also developed a Civil Society Organizations/Non-Governmental Organizations Involvement Plan.
+The CSO/NGO Involvement Plan addresses their involvement at national, provincial and district levels.
+At national and provincial levels, CSO/NGO involvement occurs individually and through periodic update meetings.
+In Palma, the project seeks to hold monthly meetings with the Palma Civil Society Platform.
+These commitments reflect the importance of CSOs/NGOs as project stakeholders and our commitment to transparent and regular engagement throughout the project construction phase.

 Independent CSO/NGO monitoring platform

-The Mozambique LNG Project has supported the Civil Society Support Mechanism Foundation (MASC), a Mozambican CSO, to establish the Independent Civil Society Monitoring Platform (ICSMP) to monitor the project’s environmental and social performance.
-The goal of the ICSMP is to improve engagement awareness, understanding, participation, and, most importantly, bring a Mozambican perspective to the project’s environmental and social performance.
+The Mozambique LNG Project supported the Civil Society Support Mechanism Foundation (MASC) in creating the Independent Civil Society Monitoring Platform (ICSMP) to monitor the environmental and social performance of the project.
+This effort aims to improve awareness, understanding and participation, bringing a Mozambican perspective to project performance.